 What is it?

-Mixing drugs or taking one drug when under the influence of another drug is known as polydrug use.
+Mixing drugs or taking more than one drug at a time is known as polydrug use.
 Combining drugs in this way carries extra risks and can be extremely dangerous.
-The more drugs a person takes (or is affected by) at a time, the more chance there is of something going wrong.
+The more drugs a person takes at one time, the more chance there is of something going wrong.

-An example of polydrug use would be smoking cannabis while under the influence of alcohol.
+An example of polydrug use would be smoking cannabis after drinking alcohol.
 Mixing alcohol with drinks that contain caffeine is another example.

 What are the effects?